Why a blow to the chest can kill or save you

-A blow to the chest can have highly contrasting effects.
-For instance, some baseball players have died after being hit in the chest by a baseball, while patients undergoing fatal cardiac tachyarrhythmias have been saved by an appropriately timed thump to the chest.
-Scientists know that such blows create rapid strains on heart tissue, but they still don't fully understand how the blows affect cardiac functioning.
-Researchers at EPFL's Soft Transducers Laboratory and at the Department of Physiology of the University of Bern (Group Rohr) have developed an experimental device that lets scientists subject bioengineered heart tissue to highly dynamic strain cycles and measure its electrophysiological response.
+A hefty blow to the chest can have entirely opposite outcomes.
+While, for instance, some baseball players have died after being hit in the chest by a baseball, patients undergoing fatal cardiac tachyarrhythmias have been saved by an appropriately timed thump to the chest.
+Scientists know that such blows create rapid strains on heart tissue, but they still do not fully understand how the blows affect cardiac function.
+A collaborative effort initiated by cardiac electrophysiologists of the Department of Physiology at the University of Bern (Group Rohr) with the Soft Transducers Laboratory at EPFL has resulted in an experimental device that lets scientists subject bioengineered heart tissue to highly dynamic strain cycles and measure its electrophysiological response.
 Their work has just been published in Nature Communications.

 The normal heartbeat is the result of an electro-mechanical coupling process.
-More specifically, electrical impulses invade the entire heart and "order" the heart muscle to contract.
+More specifically, electrical impulses generated by the cardiac pacemaker invade the entire heart and "order" the heart muscle to contract.
 With each contraction, blood is ejected from the heart thereby ensuring stable circulation.
-"This coupling is essential, because that's what makes our hearts beat at a regular pace," says Matthias Imboden, a co-author of the study and EPFL post-doc, who performed part of his research at the Department of Physiology.

-Until recently, scientists believed that the potentially fatal effects of a blow to the chest, or on the contrary, the rescue of patients in cardiac arrest by an appropriately timed thump to the chest, were the result of the strains that interfere with the transmission of electrical impulses, thereby causing disruption of the heartbeat.
-But no laboratory systems previously existed to test that hypothesis.
-"We did have methods for reproducing cellular strain, but they created the strain too slowly to truly replicate what happens during a blow," says Stephan Rohr, a co-author of the study and University of Bern professor.
+"The coupling of electrical impulses to muscle contraction is essential, because that's what makes our hearts beat at a regular pace," says Matthias Imboden, a co-author of the study and EPFL post-doc who performed part of his research in the Department of Physiology of the University of Bern together with the doctoral student Etienne de Coulon.
+"The potentially fatal effects of blows to the chest are believed to be the result of rapid strains that adversely interfere with the transmission of electrical impulses thereby causing disruption of the heartbeat," says Stephan Rohr who initiated the study and is a Professor of Physiology at the University of Bern.
+The same interactions are thought to underlie the rescue of patients in cardiac arrest by an appropriately timed thump to the chest.
+A systematic investigation of these apparently paradoxical effects of mechano-electrical interactions has been hampered in the past by the lack of experimental devices producing very rapid strains.
+"We did have methods for reproducing cellular strain, but they created the strain too slowly to truly replicate what happens during a blow," says Stephan Rohr.

-The researchersers' experimental device can subject cardiac tissue to strain patterns that closely mimic realistic chest impacts.
-It consists of stretchable, extremely thin gold and carbon electrodes deposited on a silicone membrane.
-"The carbon electrodes create the strain in the cardiac tissue and the gold ones measure the cellular electrophysiological response," says Herbert Shea, head of the Soft Transducers Laboratory and a professor at the EPFL's School of Engineering.
-The researchers tested their system on bioengineered strands of rat cardiac cells, which were placed on top of the electrodes and subjected to different strains patterns.
+The researchers' experimental device can subject cardiac tissue to strain patterns that closely mimic realistic chest impacts.
+It consists of a stretchable, extremely thin silicone membrane with integrated gold and carbon electrodes.
+"The carbon electrodes create the strain in the cardiac tissue and the gold ones measure the cellular electrophysiological response," says Herbert Shea, Head of the Soft Transducers Laboratory and a co-author of the study.
+The researchers tested their system with bioengineered strands of rat cardiac cells, which were placed on top of the electrodes and subjected to different strain patterns.

 Much faster strains